Page-bottom layout change on the way. Details here.

 - Played depressingly straight in the Dark Reign crossover for Marvel.
 Norman Osborn is having a sickeningly easy time getting the entire US government to hand him control over the military and a private army of handpicked supervillains.

-- Happened immediately after the events of the Trinity War in DC's New52 reboot, despite Beware the Superman being in full effect.
+- Happened immediately after the events of the Trinity War in DC's New 52 reboot, despite Beware the Superman being in full effect.
+The Villain World Half Empty that followed encompasses seven months of what is known as Forever Evil.

 - In an Alan Moore "Future Shock" story, evil overlords near the end of their training are assigned one of these to brutalize.